OriHoch/docker-machine-server/scripts/KAMATERA-CLUSTER.md

       buildContext: .
       tag: test-web-app
       pushRemote: true
-      registry: docker-registry.docker-registry
+      registry: localhost:5000
 timeout: 240
 ```

+The registry value should match the address of a configured registry under Resources > Registries.

 Setup Rancher pipelines to build your Docker image

 * Rancher web-ui > your cluster > Default > Resources > Pipelines >
     * Follow the instructions to connect your private GitHub repository
     * Enable pipelines for the test-web-app repository
-    * Trigger the test-web-app pipeline
+    * Run the test-web-app pipeline
+      * Click the action menu > Run
     * On first pipeline run it may take a few minutes for Rancher to install Jenkins
-    * If a job fails, try to Rerun it
+    * First job run may fail, if it does, wait a few minutes, then rerun it and it should work the 2nd run.

 Deploy the web-app workload using the published image